The Medicinal Herb Garden and Hydrosol Distillation

 - LOCATION: Sandpoint, ID (details & directions provided after enrollment)

-Herbs, bees, birds, sun, water, and soil combine to create a sanctuary for both plants and people.
+A medicinal herb garden is a meditation practice with herbs, bees, birds, sun, water, and soil combining to create a sanctuary for both plants and people.
+Join us in the CMHS garden, won’t you?

-Spending time in a medicinal herb garden is healing by its very existence.
+Spending time in a medicinal herb garden is so healing.
 The scent of flowers wafting in the air, bees happily buzzing from plant to plant, the feel of the soil under the feet and on the hands helps us to commune with nature and breathe deeply.
 Prattling around in the garden is a fabulous way let go of stress; planting and tending an herb garden is a meditation practice!

 Common herbs like sage, anise hyssop, calendula, oregano, peppermint, monarda, and thyme not only bring beauty and pollinators to your garden, but are antimicrobial and anti-fungal to boot!
 Valerian, lavender, motherwort, catmint, chamomile are soothing nervines that help calm us in stressful times.